jckling/jckling/README.md

 ## 🎉 About Me

-- 💻 I’m currently working on java analysis system
+- 💻 I'm currently intern at Amazon
 - 🌱 I'm interested in cloud native
+- ✍ Sometimes I write blog
 - 📚 I like reading books
-- ✍ Sometimes I write blog
-- ⚡
+- ⚡ I also like hiking and playing video games

 <p float="left">
     <a href="https://women-in-tech.org/">